MUSIC THERAPY AND THE POWERS OF USING MUSIC AS A

 Feel free to browse through some FACTS SHEETS from our national organization on music therapy and different populations.

 So, as you can see, Music Therapy is utilized with numerous populations ~ and as a music therapist, I love to work with music therapy for wellness, utilizing music as a tool for individuals with special needs, building academic skills, enhancing social skills, learning different expressive techniques and coping techniques to assist in emotional regulation (for both youth and adults), and using music therapy techniques to assist in improving mood, increasing motivation and reducing anxiety.

-Please browse this website to learn more about music therapy, Expressive Therapies LLC and what we can offer the Fox Valley.
+Please browse this website to learn more about music therapy, Expressive Therapies LLC and what we can offer Appleton and the Fox Valley.